 Agents don't just crawl your product pages.
 They consult the entire web and weigh certain sources more than others.

-A product reviewed on Wirecutter or listed in an established buying guide has more authority than the same product described only on your site.
+A product reviewed on Wirecutter or listed in a buying guide from an established media outlet has more authority than the same product described only on your site.

-When an agent needs to recommend “the best affordable blender”, they look for sources they consider credible.
-If you only exist on your own site, you don't have external validation.
+When an agent needs to recommend "the best budget blender," it looks for sources it considers credible.
+If you only exist on your own site, you lack external validation.

 Where you need to be:

-This is not new.
+This isn't new.
 It was always important for SEO.
-But agentic commerce matters more because agents are explicitly looking for recommendations, not just search results.
+But in agentic commerce, it matters more because agents explicitly look for recommendations, not just search results.

 Actively pitch to review and comparison sites.
-Don't wait to be discovered.
+Don't wait for them to discover you.

 5. Review volume and ratings as ranking signals

-Nearly every demo of AI shopping shows agents incorporating review sentiment into recommendations.
+Almost every AI shopping demo shows agents incorporating review sentiment into recommendations.

-Review volume and ratings aren't just social proof for humans.
+Review volume and ratings are not just social proof for humans.
 They are ranking signals for agents.

-A product with 500 reviews at 4.5 stars weighs differently than one with 12 reviews at 4.2 stars.
+A product with 500 reviews at 4.5 stars is weighed differently than one with 12 reviews at 4.2 stars.

 This creates a cold start problem for new products.
-But it's the reality.
-Agents use review data as a quality proxy.
+But it is the reality.
+Agents use review data as a proxy for quality.

 If you don't have reviews, start getting them.
-Early access programs, post-purchase follow-up emails, incentives to leave reviews.
+Early access programs, post-purchase follow-up emails, incentives for leaving reviews.
 Volume matters.

-What we still don't know about optimizing the SEO of your ecommerce for LLMs
+What we still don't know about optimizing ecommerce SEO for LLMs

 When an agent shows three options, what makes one rank first vs. third?
 We don't know.

-Are there paid placement opportunities?
+Are there opportunities for paid placement?
 Google is testing Direct Offers in AI Mode where advertisers can show exclusive discounts.
-But the model is not clear.
+But the model isn't clear.

 How much does brand recognition matter?
-Does an agent recommend Nike over a small brand purely by authority, or does he evaluate products objectively?
-Stranger.
+Does an agent recommend Nike over a small brand purely due to authority, or does it evaluate products objectively?
+Unknown.

 What is the balance between price, quality, availability, and authority in the ranking algorithm?
 No idea.

-What to start optimizing today for the SEO of your online store
+What to start optimizing today in your online store's SEO

-Don't expect official guidance.
+Don't wait for official guidance.
 Focus on what works regardless of how platforms evolve.

 Fix your product feed if you use Google Shopping

-Make sure it's complete, accurate, and includes the new conversational attributes that Google added.
+Ensure it is complete, accurate, and includes the new conversational attributes Google added.
 This is the most direct path to appearing in Google's AI experiences.

 Implement schema markup on product pages

-Product, FAQ, Review, HowTo schemas give agents structured data to extract.
+Product, FAQ, Review, and HowTo schemas give agents structured data to extract.

 Get your products reviewed and compared on established sites

-Pitch a review sites, comparison platforms, and publications in your category.
+Pitch to review sites, comparison platforms, and publications in your category.
 External validation matters for agent recommendations.

 Audit product descriptions for conversational queries

-If your feeds show incorrect availability or outdated prices, you're filtered before anyone sees you.
+If your feeds show incorrect availability or outdated prices, you are filtered out before anyone even sees you.

 How to start preparing for agentic shopping

 eMarketer projects that AI platforms will represent 1.5% of total ecommerce sales in 2026, approximately $20.9 billion.
-It's almost quadruple vs. 2025, but it's still small.
+It is nearly quadruple compared to 2025, but still small.

-Merchants who win in AI are generally those who are already earning in traditional channels, because agents are extracting from the same underlying data.
+Merchants winning in AI are generally those already winning in traditional channels, because agents are extracting from the same underlying data and authority signals.

-This is not a separate channel that requires a completely new strategy.
-It's a new interface based on the same product information and signs of authority that already existed.
+This isn't a separate channel requiring a completely new strategy.
+It is a new interface on top of the same product information and authority signals that already existed.

 McKinsey estimates that agentic commerce could redirect $3-5 trillion in retail spend by 2030.
 The trajectory is real.
 But we are still in the infrastructure phase.
-The checkout mechanics work.
-The discovery and ranking logic is being built in real time.
+The mechanics of checkout work.
+The logic of discovery and ranking is being built in real-time.

-Keep the fundamentals right, data clean, external validation, accurate inventory, conversational product descriptions, and you'll be positioned for whatever comes.
+Keep the fundamentals right: clean data, external validation, accurate inventory, and conversational product descriptions, and you will be positioned for whatever comes next.